joaolucasdesouzasilva/IFSPproject/README.md

 Figure 4 - Flowchart for thermal analysis of a DC/AC converter.
 The inputs are the yearly mission profile and the component characteristics extracted from the PSIM’s device library or data shee.

-SOLCAST provides yearly data collected at 5-minute intervals spanning from December 30, 2017, to December 31, 2018, specifically for Teresina, PI and Curitiba-PR.
+SOLCAST provides yearly data collected at 5-minute intervals spanning from December 30, 2017, to December 31, 2018, specifically for Teresina, PI.
 This comprehensive dataset encompasses 20 features, including parameters such as Direct Horizontal Irradiance (DHI), Air Temperature, and more, totaling a significant 105,676 samples.
 This detailed information offers valuable insights into the climatic and environmental conditions over this period, enabling comprehensive analyses and informed decision-making in various fields and industries.
 For instance, in Figure 5, there are "Plane of Array (POA) irradiance [W/m²]" and "Air temperature [ºC]" listed.

 <p align="center">
   <img src="https://github.com/joaolucasdesouzasilva/IFSPproject/assets/73505430/7b3da74f-b434-468b-8abe-99f6bcf54cfe" width="600">